Patagonia R1 TechFace Hoody

 Sustainability

-As expected from the brand, the R1 TechFace Hoody embodies Patagonia’s focus on sustainability.
-First, the jacket’s face fabric is 69-percent recycled, and all materials are bluesign-approved, meaning they’re safe for the environment, workers, and consumers.
-The hoody is also Fair Trade Certified sewn, which indicates that Patagonia put extra money into production to help ensure workers are compensated fairly and can fund community projects, healthcare programs, and more (you can read more about the program here).
-Unlike some other outdoor brands, Patagonia hasn’t yet switched to a PFC-free DWR coating across the board (they have with some items, but not the R1 TechFace), but we appreciate the steps they’ve taken of late to create more ethically sourced and made products.
+As expected from the brand, the R1 TechFace Hoody embodies Patagonia’s strong focus on sustainability.
+In addition to using mostly recycled materials for the shell fabric, Patagonia also opted for solution dyeing to create the colorways, which requires considerably less water usage and carbon emissions than standard dyeing practices.
+The hoody is also Fair Trade Certified, which indicates that Patagonia put extra money into production to help ensure workers are compensated fairly and can fund community projects, healthcare programs, and more (you can read more about the program here).
+Finally, Patagonia switched to a PFC/PFAS-free DWR finish with the latest update, which forgoes the use of harmful perfluorinated chemicals.

-• The R1 TechFace nicely toes the line between performance fleece and softshell: this jacket is decently warm, weather-resistant, and breathable enough for active pursuits like climbing and skiing.
+• The R1 TechFace nicely toes the line between performance fleece and softshell: It's decently warm, weather-resistant, and breathable enough for active pursuits like climbing and skiing.

 • Offers better protection than most fleeces against light to moderate precipitation and wind.

-• The fit and finish we’ve come to expect from Patagonia: this jacket is well-made, looks good, and uses recycled materials.
+• The fit and finish we’ve come to expect from Patagonia, including excellent build quality and good looks.

 What We Don’t

-• Looser fit doesn’t wick moisture as well as a trim-fitting layer like the Arc’teryx Delta MX, and it can be tough to add a shell overtop.
+• Looser fit doesn’t wick moisture as well as a trim-fitting layer like the Arc’teryx Kyanite, and it can be tough to add a shell overtop.

-• No dedicated stuff pocket, although the jacket stuffs easily into the hood and can be compressed further with the drawcord.
+• No dedicated stuff pocket, although the jacket packs down easily into its hood and can be compressed further with the drawcord.

 Patagonia R1 TechFace Hoody (putting on hood)